 New Zealand chardonnay can age well.
 Many wines are now produced without oak aging so are also appealing when young.

-Food Matching: White meats, seafood
+- Food Matching: White meats and seafood

-Winemakers are still trying to figure out a distinctive style for the grape in this country, although most is made to be dry and lightly fruity.
+Originally from Alsace in France (and also known as pinot grigio in Italy), pinot gris is a relatively new import into New Zealand.
+Winemakers are still trying to figure out a distinctive style for the grape in this country, although most are made to be dry and lightly fruity.

-Food Matching: White meats, seafood
+- Food Matching: White meats and seafood

-New Zealand makes some magnificent riesling wines and the grape is very underrated.
+New Zealand makes some magnificent Riesling wines, and the grape is very underrated.
 It can vary from off-dry to quite sweet, so care should be taken when selecting.
 The flavors can range from citric lemon/lime tones to more tropical fruits.

-Most riesling in New Zealand comes from the South Island, in the major regions of Nelson, Marlborough, Canterbury and Central Otago.
+Most Riesling in New Zealand comes from the South Island in the major regions of Nelson, Marlborough, Canterbury, and Central Otago.

-Food Matching: White meats, salads
+- Food Matching: White meats and salads

-Gewurztraminer is made in small quantities in New Zealand but what is produced shows great potential.
+Gewürztraminer is made in small quantities in New Zealand but what is produced shows great potential.
 Lychees and apricots are the predominant flavors; the further north the wines are made the more lush and tropical is the style.
 It can vary from bone dry to intensely sweet.

-Gisborne and Marlborough are regarded as the best regions for gewurztraminer.
+Gisborne and Marlborough are regarded as the best regions for Gewürztraminer.

-Food Matching: Often cited as the best match for Asian cuisine.
+- Food Matching: Often cited as the best match for Asian cuisine

-Pinot noir is regarded as New Zealand's best red wine grape.
-With the climate of the country having similarities in some areas with Burgundy in France (from where it originates) this is perhaps not surprising.
+Pinot Noir is regarded as New Zealand's best red wine grape.
+With the climate of the country having similarities in some areas with Burgundy in France (from where it originates), this is perhaps not surprising.

 New Zealand pinot noir comes in a variety of styles.
 The areas known for producing the best wines are Central Otago in the South Island and Martinborough in the North Island.
 Excellent wines also come from Marlborough and Waipara.

-Food Matching: Lamb, white meats, game
+- Food Matching: Lamb, white meats, and game

 Cabernet Sauvignon and Merlot